jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/virtual-network.md

 ### 2. Create Project Structure

-As the previous tutorial, the first step it's create project scaffold.
-Inside of folder tf-modules (created on the previous project), should be created:
+As the previous tutorial, the first step is to create a project scaffold.
+Inside the folder tf-modules (created on the previous project), should be created:

 ```shell